 This is an archived page that lists the Final Agenda for SIPNOC 2017.
-For more information about SIPNOC 2017, including questions about registration, please contact Marc Robins at firstname.lastname@example.org
+For more information about SIPNOC 2018, please visit the SIPNOC 2018 event webpage.
+If you have additional questions about the event, including registration and sponsorship opportunities, please contact Marc Robins at email@example.com

 Tuesday, November 28

 9:00am-5:00pm: SIPNOC 2017 “Wireshark for VoIP Ninjas” Training Workshop (located in Belmont Ballroom I and II)

 The SIP Forum will once again offer specialized training at SIPNOC 2017 presented by the expert trainers of ECG, this year focused on learning the numerous tips and tricks of Wireshark – available to all SIPNOC 2017 “All-Access” attendees at no additional cost!

 This special workshop is scheduled for Tuesday, November 28, 2017, and is designed to offer SIPNOC 2017 attendees relevant training on the SIP protocol, as well as provide insights and considerations related to a variety of technical implementations.
 Ultimately, the goal of these special training workshops is to help ensure that SIPNOC 2017 attendees get the most out of the technical presentations that follow over the course of the conference.